Dimension is polynomial in height for posets with planar cover graphs: Large Standard Examples in the Doubly Exposed Case

 When $\cgC$ is a simple closed curve in the plane, it splits the points of the plane not on $\cgC$ into those that are in the interior of the region bounded by $\cgC$ and those in the exterior of this region.
 In the discussion to follow, we will abuse terminology slightly and say that a point not on $\cgC$ is either in the interior of $\cgC$ or it is in the exterior of $\cgC$, dropping the reference to the region bounded by $\cgC$.

-We find it convenient to assume that in the plane drawing $\mathbb{D}$ of $G$, the vertices $x_0$ and $y_0$ are the lowest, respectively the highest, elements of $P$ in the plane.
-The entire diagram will be enclosed in a simple closed curve $\cgC$ which intersects $\mmD$ only at $x_0$ and $y_0$.
-Note that $x_0$ and $y_0$ are on $\cgC$.
-All other vertices and edges of the cover graph $G$ are in the interior of $\cgC$.
-If we start at $x_0$ and traverse the boundary of $\cgC$ in a clockwise direction, we refer to the portion of $\cgC$ between $x_0$ and $y_0$, as the \textit{left side} of $\cgC$.
-Continuing on from $y_0$ to $x_0$, we are then on the \textit{right side} of $\cgC$.
-If $N$ is any path in $G$ from $x_0$ to $y_0$, then $N$ splits the region bounded by $\cgC$ into two subregions, called naturally, the \textit{left half} and the \textit{right half}.

-With the set $I$ fixed, with each pair $(a,b)\in A_I\times B_I$ such that $a<_P b$, we will associate a \textit{separating path} $N=N(a,b)$ from $x_0$ to $y_0$ defined as follows: (1)~$u=u(a,b)$ is the least element in $P$ that is on the blue path $x_0Tb$ and satisfies $a<_P u$; (2)~$v=v(a,b)$ is the largest element of $P$ that is on the red path $aSy_0$ and satisfies $u\le_P v$; (3)~$N=x_0TuWvSy_0$, where $W$ is an arbitrary witnessing path from $v$ to $u$.
-Strictly speaking, the path $N(a,b)$ depends on $a$ and $b$ as well as the choice for $W$.
-However, that detail can be safely ignored, as none of the results to follow depend on which choice is made for $W$.

-The path $x_0Tu$ will be called the \emph{blue} part of $N$; the path $uWv$ will be called the \emph{black} part of $N$; and the path $vSy_0$ will be called the \emph{red} part of $N$.
-We note that the red and black parts share a point, as do the blue and black parts.
-The black part may consist of a single point, but the red part and the blue part are always non-trivial.
-We also note that a point on the red part of $N$ may be an element of the blue tree.
-Analogous comments hold for the other parts of $N$.
-In general, the vertices $a$ and $b$ do not have to belong to the path $N$.
-However, if $z$ is on the path $N$, and $z$ is either on the red part or the black part, then $a\le_P z$.
-Symmetrically, if $z$ is on the blue part or the black part, then $z\le_P b$.

-When $N=N(a,b)$ is a separating path, we consider the two halves of the region $\cgC$ determined by $N$.
-When $u$ is a point of $P$, and $u$ is not on $N$, then we will simply say \textit{$u$ is left of $N$} when $u$ is in the left half of $\cgF$; analogously, we will say that \textit{$u$ is right of $N(a,b)$} when $u$ is in the right half of $\cgC$.
-Our convention regarding the labeling of the two halves is illustrated in first figure in~\ref{fig:separating-path}.
+We then fix a simple closed curve $\cgC$ such that $x_0$ and $y_0$ are on $\cgC$ while all other vertices and edges of $G$ are in the interior of $\cgC$.

+Let $N$ be a path from $x_0$ to $y_0$ in $G$.
+Then the clockwise portion of $\cgC$ beginning at $x_0$ and ending at $y_0$ together with $N$ traversed backwards is a simple closed curve.
+Elements of $G$ that are in the interior of this curve are said to be \emph{left of $N$}.
+Analogously, elements of $G$ that are not in $N$ and not left of $N$ are said to be \emph{right of $N$}.
+These conventions are illustrated in Figure~\ref{fig:separating-path}.